shenyulu/easyclimate/docs/_sources/index.rst

 .. raw:: html

     <p class="lead centered front-page-callout">
-        Just want to write only a  line of code to finish the analysis of climatology?
+        A line of code to finish the analysis of climatology
         <br>
         Trying to make it easily without complicated writing code?
         <br>
-        <strong>Easy-climate is just here to help you!</strong>
+        <strong>Easy Climate is just here to help you!</strong>
     </p>

 Installation